Namibia: Geography

-At 825615 km2, Namibia is the world's thirty-fourth largest country (after Venezuela).
+At 825615 km2, Namibia is the world's 34th largest country (after Venezuela).
 It lies mostly between latitudes 17° and 29°S (a small area is north of 17°), and longitudes 11° and 26°E.

-Being situated between the Namib and the Kalahari deserts, Namibia has the least rainfall of any country in sub-Saharan Africa.
+The Namibian landscape consists generally of five geographical areas, each with characteristic abiotic conditions and vegetation, with some variation within and overlap between them: the Central Plateau, the Namib Desert, the Great Escarpment, the Bushveld, and the Kalahari Desert.

-The Namibian landscape consists generally of five geographical areas, each with characteristic abiotic conditions and vegetation, with some variation within and overlap between them: the Central Plateau, the Namib, the Great Escarpment, the Bushveld, and the Kalahari Desert.
+Namibia is situated between the Namib and Kalahari Deserts.
+Namibia has the least rainfall of any country in sub-Saharan Africa.
+The Namib is a broad expanse of hyper-arid gravel plains and dunes that stretches along Namibia's entire coastline.
+It varies between 100 and 200 km in width.
+Areas within the Namib include the Skeleton Coast and the Kaokoveld in the north and the extensive Namib Sand Sea along the central coast.

-The Central Plateau runs from north to south, bordered by the Skeleton Coast to the northwest, the Namib Desert and its coastal plains to the southwest, the Orange River to the south, and the Kalahari Desert to the east.
+The Central Plateau runs from north to south, bordered by the Skeleton Coast (a coastal desert) to the northwest, the Namib Desert and its coastal plains to the southwest, the Orange River to the south, and the Kalahari Desert to the east.
 The Central Plateau is home to the highest point in Namibia at Königstein elevation 2573 m.